-This is highly dependent on the number of places provided from each partner university each year, the number of students who apply to each destination.
+This is highly dependent on the number of places provided from each partner university each year and the number of students who apply to each destination.
 Where available, you can view the application success rate on the partner university profile on the University-wide programme webpage.

 Will selecting more than one choice affect my chances of being allocated to my first choice?

 No, putting more than one destination on your application will not affect your chances of being allocated to your first choice.
-However there is no guarantee you will be allocated to your first choice.

 Can I select just one partner university on my application?

-Yes, however you should be aware that if you select fewer than three partner universities or do not include any alternative destinations after your first three choices, you will not be considered for any other summer schools on the application.
+Yes, however you should be aware that if you select less than three partner universities or do not include any alternative destinations after your first three choices, you will not be considered for any other destinations within the University-wide programme.

 If another student withdraws after allocation, will their place become available to other students?

-There is a small timeframe where we can offer withdrawn places to unallocated students, however this is highly unlikely as many partner university application deadlines occur in March and April and very few students withdraw before these deadlines.
+There is a small timeframe where we can offer withdrawn places to unallocated students, however this is highly unlikely as many partner university application deadlines occur in February and March and very few students withdraw before these deadlines.
 If a place does become available, you will be contacted by a member of staff from the Study Abroad team.
-We can only offer withdrawn places to unallocated students, it is not possible for an allocated student to change their summer school after allocation.
+We can only offer withdrawn places to unallocated students, it is not possible for an allocated student to change their destination after allocation.

 When will I be notified of the outcome of my application?

-By email to your University of Nottingham email account no later than Monday 15 March by 5pm.
+By email to your University of Nottingham email account by Monday 21 February 2022.